MotionFocus/MotionFocusLibrary/README.md

 ## Overview

 MotionFocus is a specialized motor control solution that provides efficient and accurate control of BLDC motors.
 Our implementation focuses on reliability, performance, and ease of integration for various motion control applications.
+This library is a modified version of the Arduino SimpleFOC library (https://github.com/simplefoc/Arduino-FOC/tree/master?tab=readme-ov-file)

 ## Key Features